 - Vulnerable populations form for the inclusion of pregnant women, children, or prisoners

 - Other supplemental IRB forms for research involving devices, community research, DOD funded research, etc. Please review the IRB forms page for all supplemental forms.

 - CITI Training Certificate (if HSERA Personnel page does not reflect up to date training)

 - Approval or authorization from external research or community sites (as applicable)

 Is IRB Review Required?

-If your project does not meet both of the above criteria you do not need to submit for IRB approval to conduct your research.
+If your project does not meet the definition of research or does not involve human subjects, you do not need to submit for IRB approval to conduct your research.

 Not sure about the criteria?
-Download and review this detailed guidance - Is IRB Review Required?
+Please review guidance online here: https://irb.upenn.edu/mission-institutional-review-board-irb/guidance/types-research under Human Research - Is IRB Review Required?